brunabkrebs/Calcium_Signaling/README.md

 # Calcium_Signaling

 First attempt at designing a pipeline in MATLAB to analyze Calcium Signaling data from neurons/astrocytes.
 Includes multiple versions.

+Main issue: arbitrary definition of "baseline" or "F0".